 “Ruth Wakefield, a superlative cook and hostess, is the proprietress of The Toll House at Whitman, Mass.
-This lovely old Cape Cod house was built in 1709 as a Toll House where passengers ate and changed horses.
+This lovely old Cape Cod house was built in 1709 as a Toll House [Ed: note this is factually incorrect] where passengers ate and changed horses.
 Her success is attributed to the fact she has the ability to adapt recipes from all over the world to suit average tastes.
 In three years’ time her dining room grew from seven tables, to 61 tables, with a constant waiting line.
 When I visit the Toll House, I order their Broiled Live Lobster.
 This is the way they prepare it:

 Place lobster on its back.
 Hold large claws firmly.
 With sharp knife begin at mouth and make incision, then split shell the entire length of body and tail.
 Remove stomach and intestinal canal, and a small sack back of head.
 Crack large claws and lay lobster open as flatly as possible.
 Brush meat with melted butter.
 Season with salt and pepper.